 - Note: If you are not sure if issues have been uploaded before, it is safe to import again — no duplicates will be created.

-- Complete the import from JIRA.
-Once you import, go to the Features -> Board view to confirm that all of the issues were imported as Aha! features and requirements.
+- Complete the import from Jira.
+Once you import, go to your features board to confirm that all of the issues were imported as Aha! features and requirements.

 The import will take place in the background.
 It may take several minutes or longer depending on how much information must be imported.